paulsputter/pyserial_arduino/README.md

 Try again.
 First commit these new lines using git.
 Then do git push origin develop
 Note that "develop" is the name of the branch.
+That didn't work.

+Try again.
+This time from windows command line.